- Products featured on Pianodao are selected for review by Andrew Eales.

 That’s one of the reasons that I decided a while ago to focus on reviewing just those publications that I can honestly recommend.
 Why spend my free time, unpaid, reviewing poor (or even “satisfactory”) material when there are better alternatives; ones which I am far more likely to play myself, or use with my own students?

 I must also consider the point that as a reviewer, I too might “flood the market” with too many reviews, so that readers are left equally unsure which music to purchase or otherwise.
 Some of my friends have already jokingly suggested that my site is bad for their purses!

-As a general goal, I aim to publish one review each week on Pianodao (occasionally more), and within that to cover a wide variety of material, from educational resources, through easy and intermediate repertoire, right up to virtuoso (often obscure) concert works and brand new contemporary music.
+As a general goal, I aim to publish two posts a week on Pianodao (not all of them reviews), and within that to cover a wide variety of material, from educational resources, through easy and intermediate repertoire, right up to virtuoso concert works and brand new contemporary music.